arsip/bestguess/notes/hyperfine.md

 time that elapses when our program is not actually running is not included.
 Why, then, do we get such an interesting distribution of runtimes?

+- A treatise on sources of interference will have to wait.
+And, it's been done.
+  Below we mention data and instruction caches as well as the branch predictor.
+  There are also clock speed variations, loop buffers, and other CPU features that can slow down the resumption of a process that has been suspended.

 - Interference in the form of cache pollution and branch misprediction can make runtimes longer.
 In most modern CPUs, each core has a private data cache, instruction cache, and branch predictor.
 These are not usually under program